venice1200/TapClock/Fonts/README.md

 **2018-12-23**
+Clock5x7.h v0.2
+Added two new Characters for the BlockFont Number Zero

+**2018-12-23**
 Created a new font "Clock5x7.h" which includes all symbols from the changed "System5x7" font,
 new Symbols for an BlockClock Watchface and an Bell Symbol which looks like an Rocket.